Laravel 10 - Localization

 Step # 7 : Update View.

-Replace the content of the welcome.blade.php file with the following HTML for testing purpose.
+For testing purposes, replace the content of the welcome.blade.php file with the following HTML code.
+This will include localization support and a language toggle feature.

 <!Doctype html>